nextflow-io/nf-hack17-tutorial/README.md

 the process [outputs](https://www.nextflow.io/docs/latest/process.html#outputs)
 and finally the command [script](https://www.nextflow.io/docs/latest/process.html#script).

 The second example adds the `index` process.
-Open to the to see how the process is defined.
+Open it to see how the process is defined.

-It takes the transcriptome file as input and creates the genome index by using the `salmon` tool.
+It takes the transcriptome file as input and creates the transcriptome index by using the `salmon` tool.

-Note how the input declaration defines a `transcriptome` variable in the process context that it's is used in the command script to reference that file in the Salmon command line.
+Note how the input declaration defines a `transcriptome` variable in the process context that it is used in the command script to reference that file in the Salmon command line.

 Try to run it by using the command: